Bengali Muslims

+After the East India Company conquered Bengal from the Mughals in the 18th century, they implemented the Permanent Settlement, which led to the creation of a new class of mostly upper-caste Hindu Zamindars, while putting additional burdens on the peasants, who were largely Muslims.
+Inspired by increasingly available travel to Arabia, religious revivalists such as Titumir and Haji Shariatullah urged an abandonment of perceived non-Islamic folk practices among the lower class Bengali Muslims, and later organised them in agitations against the zamindars and the East India Company.

+In Bengal, the British Government organised the 1905 Partition of Bengal, which created a new Muslim-dominated province of Eastern Bengal and Assam, although this would be reversed in 1911.
+Starting in the early 20th century, British efforts to bring what they considered 'waste' land under cultivation resulted in the large-scale immigration of Bengali Muslim peasants to Lower Assam and Arakan in what would become Myanmar.
+Increasingly in the early 20th century, tensions between Bengali Muslims and Hindus, particularly Bengali Muslim resentment of landowning Hindus, resulted in widespread support among Bengali Muslims for a separate Pakistan, which near Partition resulted in widespread communal violence.
+After the Partition of India in 1947, they comprised the demographic majority of Pakistan until the independence of East Pakistan (historic East Bengal) as Bangladesh in 1971.

 Identity

 A Bengali is a person of ethnic and linguistic heritage from the Bengal region in South Asia speaking the Indo-Aryan Bengali language.
 Islam arrived in the first millennium and influenced the native Bengali culture.
 The influx of Persian, Turkic, Arab and Mughal settlers contributed further diversity to the cultural development of the region.
 The Muslim population in Bengal further rose with the agricultural and administrative reforms during the Mughal period, particularly in eastern Bengal.
 Today, most Bengali Muslims live in the modern country of Bangladesh, the world's fourth largest Muslim-majority country, along with the Indian states of West Bengal and Assam.

 The majority of Bengali Muslims are Sunnis who follow the Hanafi school of jurisprudence.
 There are also minorities of Shias and Ahmadiyas, as well as people who identify as non-denominational (or "just a Muslim").

 History

-Pre-Islamic history
+Early contacts

 Rice-cultivating communities existed in Bengal since the second millennium BCE.
 The region was home to a large agriculturalist population, marginally influenced by Dharmic religions.
 Buddhism influenced the region in the first millennium.
 The Bengali language developed from Apabhramsa, Sanskrit, Magadhi Prakrit between the 7th and 10th centuries.
 It once formed a single Indo-Aryan branch with Assamese and Oriya, before the languages became distinct.